openingscience/book/_posts/2013-08-12-altmetrics.md

 categories: [vision]
 abstract: |
- Impact assessment is one of the major drivers in scholarly communication, in particular since the number of available faculty positions and grants has far exceeded the number of applications.
+ Impact assessment is one of the major drivers in scholarly communication, in particular since the number of available faculty positions and grants has been far exceeded by the number of applications.
 Peer review still plays a critical role in evaluating science, but citation-based bibliometric indicators are becoming increasingly important.
 This chapter looks at a novel set of indicators that can complement both citation analysis and peer review.
 Altmetrics use